 Of equal interest (to me, at least) was information on the various historic flags that have flown over California at one time or another.
-Obviously, the flags of Spain, Mexico, the brief "California Republic", and the US flags are the best known.
+Obviously, the flags of Spain, Mexico, the independent (and very brief) "California Republic", and the US flags are the best known.

 The text for the California Republic flag reads: